chlyz/i3ipc-dynamic-tiling/README.md

 + _fullscreen_: It is possible to use the `i3` fullscreen mode to emulate the _monocle_ mode if the focus commands described in [Focus](#focus) are used.
-  This is probably the fastest alternative, but the downside is that it is easy to get lost.
+  This is probably the fastest alternative with the downside is that it is easy to get lost.

 + _tabbed_: This package implements two different tabbed layouts:

-  + `i3dt_tabbed_toggle`: This version moves all windows to a main container and then applies the tabbed layout.
+  + `i3dt_monocle_toggle`: This version moves all windows to a main container and then applies the tabbed layout.
 The operation is reversible and the main and secondary containers are reproduced when toggled.
-This might be the best alternative to the _monocle_ layout, but it can be slow for a large number of windows on the workspace.
+This might be the most intuitive alternative to the _monocle_ layout, but it can be slow when there is a large number of windows on the workspace.

-  + `i3dt_tabbed_simple_toggle` (Needs a better name): This version keeps the main and secondary containers but creates a global split container and applies the tabbed layout on all containers.
+  + `i3dt_tabbed_toggle`: This version keeps the main and secondary containers but creates a global split container and applies the tabbed layout on all containers.
 This means that there will be two tab bars instead of one and therefore taking more screen real estate.
-I do not find this as intuitive as the version described above, but it is more in line with how `i3` works and may be faster.
+I do not find this as intuitive as the version described above, but it is more in line with `i3` workflow and may be faster.

 ## Status